mustafamohsen/helpful-prompts/multi-llm-synthisizer.md

 ### Stand‑Alone Synthesized Answer

 *A fully integrated narrative written as if by a single expert LLM.
 Full length (unless `{{standalone_length}}` specified).
 It must be self‑contained, clear, and flow logically.
-Do **not** list sources or internal notes here—write it as the polished final answer the user would read.*
+Do **not** list sources or internal notes here—write it as the polished final answer the user would read.
+Be comprehensive without sacrificing clarity and coherence *

 ### Detailed Synthesis